theonej/01/docs/body/appendage-table.md

 |-------|-------|---------------|---------------|-----------------------|---------------------|--------------|
 | 4 b   | 6b    | 4b            | 4096b         | 4b                    | 4b                  | 400b         |

-memory size defaults to 4gb, but should be set by the appendage that is registering itself to the body, as different appendages may require different memory sizes.
+memory size should be set by the appendage that is registering itself to the body, as different appendages may require different memory sizes.

 #